Running away from any problem only increases the distance from the solution. The easiest way to escape from the problem is to solve it.

 8 ACT Trainings, Courses, and Workshops

-- The Association for Contextual Behavioral Science again provides excellent resources for anyone who wishes to learn about ACT.
+- The Association for Contextual Behavioral Science again provides excellent resources for anyone who wishes to learn about Acceptance and Commitment Therapy.
 They divide their resources by method of learning: on your own, or with a community.
 Check out this page here, where they list books and articles by Steven Hayes, provide a link with information on the DVDs available to see ACT in action, and books that can help you learn how to apply ACT to different populations.

 - The ACBS also offers occasional training workshops on working with ACT.
 You can check their events calendar here to see when there will be training in your area.

 - If you happen to be in the Portland, Oregon area, Portland Psychotherapy offers several workshops on applying ACT to your practice.
-These workshops are conducted by Dr. Jason Luoma both on location in the Pacific Northwest and online, and focus on a variety of topics within ACT.
+These workshops are conducted by Dr. Jason Luoma both on location in the Pacific Northwest and online and focus on a variety of topics within Acceptance and Commitment Therapy.

 The next two upcoming workshops will be focused on applying ACT with highly self-critical and shame-prone clients.
 You can find more information about these workshops here.